spm/spm-docs/docs/tutorials/fmri/block/preprocessing/visual_inspection.md

     * all available volumes or a 4D file, e.g. `Inf` or `NaN`

 Up to this point you have only loaded the first volume from your functional time series.
 To load the full time series, right-click on the SPM graphics window and navigate to `Browse`.
 In the pop-up window type `Inf` in the box below the `Filter` button and hit :material-keyboard-return: on your keyboard.
-This will prompt SPM to show all 84 volumes present in this directory.
+This will prompt SPM to show all 84 volumes present in this folder.
 Right-click on the list of files and choose `Select all`.
 Press `Done`.

 You will now see :material-play: appear in the bottom-right corner of the SPM graphics window.
 Press the button to watch your functional time series as a movie.